Dissipative Pairing Interactions: Quantum Instabilities, Topological Light, and Volume-Law Entanglement

-{\textit{Extension to quantum lattices.---}}We now explore dissipative pairing in general multi-mode lattice systems, focusing on the possibility of non-trivial dissipative steady states.
+{\textit{Extension to quantum lattices.---}}We now explore dissipative pairing in general multimode lattice systems, focusing on the possibility of nontrivial dissipative steady states.
 Consider an $N$-site bosonic lattice, with annihilation operators $\hat a_i$ for each site.
 The coherent dynamics corresponds to a quadratic, number conserving Hamiltonian $\H = \sum_{ij} H_{ij} \hat a_i^\dagger \hat a_j$.
-The only constraint we impose is that $\H$ possesses a chiral sublattice symmetry $\U$, such that $\U \H \U^{\dagger} = -\H$; our simple three-site model also had this symmetry.
-Chiral symmetry ensures that for every eigenmode of $H$ with non-zero energy, there is a different eigenmode with an opposite energy.
+The only constraint we impose is that $H$ possesses an involutory chiral sublattice symmetry $U$, such that $U H U^{\dagger} = -H$; our simple three-site model also had this symmetry.
+Chiral symmetry ensures that for every eigenmode of $H$ with nonzero energy, there is a different eigenmode with an opposite energy.

 We now add a single dissipative pairing interaction to the lattice, between two arbitrary sites $\0,\1$.
 Motivated by our three-mode example, we take $\0,\1$ to be on the same sublattice (as defined by the chiral symmetry).
-The full dynamics on the lattice is given by \cite{PRBL}

-Our goal is to understand instabilities and steady states of this setup.
+The full dynamics on the lattice is given by \cite{PRBL} Our goal is to understand instabilities and steady states of this setup.
 Note that previous work studied chiral-symmetric bosonic lattices driven by single-mode squeezing \cite{Yanay2018}.
 Such systems are completely distinct from our setup: they do not have any dissipative pairing interaction, never exhibit dynamical instability, and (unlike what we describe below) always yield steady states with a {\it spatially uniform} average density.